simonprickett/redis-pi-camera/pi/README.md

 dtoverlay=imx219
 ```

 The `imx219` value may differ for your camera.
-I was using the Raspberry Pi Camera Module v2.1.
+Use `imx219` for the Raspberry Pi Camera Module v2.1, or `imx708` for the v3.
 If you are using something different, you'll need to research appropriate values for your camera.
+Raspberry Pi provide this information in their [camera documentation](https://www.raspberrypi.com/documentation/accessories/camera.html#preparing-the-software).

-If you made any changes, save them and reboot the Raspberry Pi.
+If you made any changes, save them and **reboot the Raspberry Pi** (`sudo reboot`).

 ### Python Setup

-You need Python 3.7 or higher (I've tested this with Python 3.9.2.
+You need Python 3.7 or higher (I've tested this with Python 3.9.2).
 To check your Python version:

 ```
 python3 --version